inference data flow

 Prime (open turn)

-A non-final commit keeps a turn primed without asking for a reply yet — the listening window stays open.
+A non-final commit keeps a turn primed and does not request a reply yet.
+The listening window stays open.

 3